GospelSounders/adventhymnals/content/03.church-hymnal/03.101-200/03.121-130/08.Into-the-Woods-My-Master-Went/docs.md

 ---
+title: |
-title: 128.
-Into the Woods My Master Went
+    128. Into the Woods My Master Went - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 128.
+Into the Woods My Master Went.
+Into the woods my Master went,  Clean forspent, forspent,  Into the woods my Master came,  Forspent with love and shame.
+But the olives they were not blind to Him.
+The little grey leaves were kind to Him,  The thorn tree had a mind to Him,  When into the woods He came.
+    keywords:  |
-    keywords: Church Hymnal, Into the Woods My Master Went, Into the woods my Master went,
+        Church Hymnal 1941, adventhymnals, advent hymnals, Into the Woods My Master Went, Into the woods my Master went.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 128. INTO THE WOODS MY MASTER WENT
+####  Church Hymnal 1941,

 ```txt

 1.
 Into the woods my Master went,
 Clean forspent, forspent,